7 Principles of Wealth Management: A Guide for Making Successful Financial Decisions

 #1: Align your money decisions with your values

 The best way I know to begin any personal financial discussion is to acknowledge there are two sides of money.
 One side is the technical — the side most people concentrate on.
 It has everything to do with numbers, math, contracts and other legal documents.

 Then there’s the emotional side of money — the heart and soul.
 This is the side I encourage clients to focus on first.
 It’s essential to examine your feelings about money and the money messages and stories you’ve carried with you throughout your life.

 Whether they came to us directly or indirectly, we often make meaning out of these messages and develop our own set of beliefs that drive our many financial choices, often without even being aware of it.
 That’s because these messages often turn into attitudes and behaviors about money that may cause us to avoid it, forever pursue more of it, envy it, or even obsessively save it.

 By increasing your awareness, you can let go of the messages that no longer serve you well and embrace the ones you want to live by and convey to others.
-This goes a long way to helping you articulate your personal core values and then align your money decisions with those values.
+This goes a long way to helping you articulate your personal core values and then align your financial decisions with those values.

-Principle 2: Understand the “why” behind your financial goals
+#2: Understand the “why” behind your financial goals

 Determine the purpose of your wealth and what you’re looking to achieve with it.
 Knowing the purpose of your money will guide you toward intentional financial decision-making that keeps you on track to meet your life goals.

 Perhaps your objective is to save enough money for an early retirement.
 Or maybe making sure your spouse has enough resources to pay bills if you died unexpectedly is foremost on your mind.
 You might want to give generously to others but know you must ensure you have enough money to cover your own needs first.